 Valiant Properties will conduct a formal Risk Assessment for you on the property, which we recommend is updated annually.
 Landlords are required by law to keep the property in a good state of repair.

-Regulation 1994 All gas appliances such as cookers and boilers in rented accommodation must be serviced and certified every year by a Gas Safe registered Installer.
+Regulation 1994 All gas appliances such as cookers and boilers in rented accommodation must be serviced and certified every year by a Gas Safe registered engineer.
 A certificate should be provided for your tenants.
 These regulations are enforced by the Health and Safety Executive.
 Valiant Properties can arrange this for you.

 After 1st June 1992 it was a legal requirement for builders to install mains operated smoke detectors one each floor and that they should be interlinking.
 If the property is built prior to this it is recommended that a smoke detector be fitted on each floor.
 As it is the responsibility of the Landlord to ensure the safety of his tenants we recommend that you do so.
 We would also recommend that any electrical appliances left in the property are checked by a qualified electrician thus showing ‘due diligence’ should an accident occur.